mattholamieux/matts_kinesis/README.md

 ## start notes playing
 * turn e2 to change the first sun's notes
-* turn e3 to change the first sun's notes
+* turn e3 to change the second sun's notes

 ## record and play note changes
 * press k2 (notice the `1r-` changes to `1r+`)